How do you take care of your heart after 40?

-An echocardiogram (echo) is a diagnostic test used to obtain pictures of your heart to help determine your heart function and to evaluate your heart valves.
+An echocardiogram (echo) is a diagnostic test used to obtain pictures of your heart to help determine your heart function, evaluate your heart valves and measure the size of part of the thoracic aorta.
 Echocardiograms can also alert physicians about any heart conditions you have such as tumors, fatty deposits, enlargement of the heart and congestive heart failure, as well as the status of the sack surrounding your heart (the pericardium).
 Since some heart conditions have no obvious symptoms, an echocardiogram is an important heart test.
 An echocardiogram is a noninvasive procedure that is performed in a physician’s office or clinical setting.
 It is also known as a transthoracic echocardiogram (TTE).

 Ohio State’s Richard M. Ross Heart Hospital has a cutting-edge echocardiography team with internationally known researchers in the field.
 Our 3-D heart imaging technology provides detailed information to your physician about how your heart looks and works, as well as assesses your heart function and detects valve abnormalities or diseases.
 This imaging technology is used in addition to the basic echo exam, and it also helps to optimize care for patients with specialized cardiac devices.